ProbsoCore/.github/profile/README.md

 >
 # What are considered as problems?

-Anything which you considered as a problem for you was a kind of problem.
+Anything which you considered as a problem for you or for your environment was a kind of problem.
 It can be a tiny problem or little problem or medium problem or big problem or a huge problem.
 It can differ by age group.
 It can also vary depending on your circumstances and life experience.

 <p align="center">
   <img width="auto" height="150" src="https://us-east-1.tixte.net/uploads/share.tixte.co/Facing_Problems.png" alt="Facing_Problems">